HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.extension-capabilities.overview.md

 ## Declarative Language Features

 [[vs.1.7.api.language-extensions.overview#declarative-language-features]] adds basic text editing support for a programming language such as bracket matching, auto-indentation and syntax highlighting.
 This is done declaratively, without writing any code.
-For more advanced language features, like IntelliSense or debugging, see [[vs.1.7.#programmatic-language-features]].
+For more advanced language features, like IntelliSense or debugging, see [programmatic-language-features](#programmatic-language-features).

 **Extension Ideas**